Circuit Design

 1. Star grounding.
 All grounds — op-amp ground pins, pot grounds, jack grounds, PSU output — connect to a single point on the chassis, near the IEC inlet.
 No daisy-chaining.
 Any second chassis ground connection creates a ground loop and 60Hz hum.

 2. Decoupling caps physically close.
-C5–C10 (100nF film, one per op-amp supply pin) must be placed within 1" of the OPA2134 supply pins on the perfboard.
+C5–C8 (100nF film, one per op-amp supply pin — 4 total: 2 pins per package × 2 packages) must be placed within 1" of the OPA2134 supply pins on the perfboard.
 Further than that and they won't suppress high-frequency noise — the circuit will likely oscillate or have a high noise floor.

 3. Tank orientation: open-side down.
 Mount the 9AB3C1B horizontally with the open side (where you can see the springs) facing down.
 Springs hang below the transducers.
 If mounted open-side up, springs shift over years and reverb character drifts unpredictably.